In the event of a natural disaster or other crisis in or near your location, you need to take urgent steps to stay safe.

 Learn more about crisis response.

 - What to do if there's a natural disaster.
-See advice for an earthquake, volcanic eruption or severe weather incident.
+See advice for an earthquake, volcanic eruption, severe weather and bushfire.

 - What to do if there's a demonstration or terrorist situation nearby.